amueller69/Law-School-Notes/Spring-2019/ConLaw/02-Federalism.md

 * Facts
   * Revenue Act of 1951 levies tax on gamblers by requiring persons who have engaged in accepting wagers to register IRS.
 This was a tax on private individuals
   * Ps challenge the constitutionality of the tax, arguing it is an improper attempt to penalize intrastate activity under the pretense of exercising tax powers
-* Outcome - Valid tax b/c all provisions of excise are adapted to the collection of revenue
+* Outcome - Valid tax because all provisions of excise are adapted to the collection of revenue
 * Rule - **Unless there are provisions extraneous to any tax need, courts are without authority to limit taxing power of Congress**.
 Nominal tax is a tax so long as it produces some revenue, unless penalty provisions extraneous to any tax need (not clear what this would look like)
 * Majority Reasoning
   * Court recognizes few constraints on tax power.
 Power to tax is not questioned, nor is power to impose penalties for non-payment of taxes